boardfish/com2001-assignment-1/Design/Design-3.md

 Use the history to guess what is in the opponent's hand.
 Ways to do this:

+#### Paranoia - function: unplayedDoms

-**Paranoia**: Assume that everything that's not on the board or in the player's hand is potentially in the other player's hand
+Assume that everything that's not on the board or in the player's hand is potentially in the other player's hand

 ## Back Foot